RobinLinus/coins-legacy/notes/bitcoin-lite-network.md

 Algorithm Summary
 - Sort the UTXO paths by time
 - Chunk them into slices of ~ 5MB
-- Within the chunks, sort the UTXO paths by address
+- Within each chunks, sort all UTXO paths by address
 - Hash the chunks and build a Merkle tree ( in chronological order )
 - the Merkle root is the UTXO commitment